-Liane Brandon is an award winning independent filmmaker, photographer and University of Massachusetts/Amherst Professor Emeritus.
+Liane Brandon is an award winning independent filmmaker, photographer and University of Massachusetts/Amherst Professor Emerita.
 She was one of the first independent women filmmakers to emerge from the Women's Movement.

 Brandon’s groundbreaking films Sometimes I Wonder Who I Am (1970) Anything You Want To Be (1971) and Betty Tells Her Story (1972) were among the earliest and most frequently used consciousness raising tools of the Women's Movement.
-Her films, which also include Once Upon A Choice and How To Prevent A Nuclear War have won numerous national and international awards, and have been featured on HBO, USA Cable, TLC and Cinemax.
-They have twice received Blue Ribbons at the American Film Festival, and have been presented at the Museum of Modern Art, the Boston Museum of Fine Arts, the Whitney Museum of American Art, the Chicago Art Institute and the Tribeca Film Festival and at the legendary Orson Welles Cinema in Cambridge, MA.
+Her films, which also include Once Upon A Choice and How To Prevent A Nuclear War have won numerous national and international awards, and have been featured on HBO, TLC and Cinemax.
+They have twice received Blue Ribbons at the American Film Festival, and have been presented at the Museum of Modern Art, the Boston Museum of Fine Arts, the Whitney Museum of American Art, and the Tribeca Film Festival and at the legendary Orson Welles Cinema in Cambridge, MA.

-Currently working as a still photographer, Brandon has documented wildlife, jazz musicians, artists, writers, Cape Verdean longshoremen, powerlifters and film and television productions.
-Her photography credits include Edgar Allan Poe: Buried Alive (PBS American Masters), Murder at Harvard (PBS American Experience), Typhoid Mary: The Most Dangerous Woman In America (PBS Nova), Unsolved Mysteries, The Powder & the Glory (PBS) and Louisa May Alcott: The Woman Behind Little Women (PBS American Masters).
-Her photos have been published in The New York Times, the Los Angeles Times, the Boston Globe, New York Daily News and many other publications, as well as featured in gallery exhibits.
+Currently working as a photographer, her still photography credits include Edgar Allan Poe: Buried Alive (PBS American Masters), Typhoid Mary: The Most Dangerous Woman in America (PBS Nova), Unsolved Mysteries, The Powder & the Glory, Louisa May Alcott: The Woman Behind Little Women (PBS American Masters) and Murder at Harvard (PBS American Experience).
+Her photos have been published in The New York Times, the Los Angeles Times, the Boston Globe, the Wall Street Journal and many other publications, as well as featured in gallery exhibits.

-Before becoming a filmmaker, Liane experimented with several short careers, working as a ski instructor, file clerk, high school teacher and professional stunt woman.
+Before becoming a filmmaker, Brandon experimented with several short careers, working as a ski instructor, file clerk, high school teacher and professional stunt woman.

 Films by Liane Brandon